LarsNorlander/dev-diary/README.md

 So I finished the CSS Grid challenges and I'm amazed at what it could do!
 I've heard that it was just a fairly recent thing too?
 Back when I tried frontend, Flexbox was kinda the solution I heard all the time when it came to layouts but honestly, I'm not sure what to do without Grid now.
 I think one of the most fun things about being a dev, is that there's always some new thing that empowers us to do more than we could before.
 There's always something new to learn and, that's actually the best part.
 It literally just keeps getting better and better.

 The code projects are up and I'm really looking forward to it now.

+## June 21, 2018

+### 7:55 AM

+I pretty much spent my time before work setting up the project challenge.
+I'm actually amazed at how the projects are checked and how they provide tests for you.
+I'm now even more excited to do the projects, but I'll have to do them later after work.